Allen's rule: Explanation

 Three rectangular prisms are each composed of eight unit cubes.
 A composite cube with a side of 2 has a volume of 8 units^{3} but a surface area of only 24 units^{2}.
-A rectangular prism two cubes wide, one cube long and four cubes tall has the same volume, but a surface area of 28 units^{2}.
+A rectangular prism three cubes wide, one cube long and four cubes tall has the same volume, but a surface area of 28 units^{2}.
 Stacking them in a single column gives 34 units^{2}.

 Allen's rule predicts that endothermic animals with the same body volume should have different surface areas that will either aid or impede their heat dissipation.

 Because animals living in cold climates need to conserve as much heat as possible, Allen's rule predicts that they should have evolved comparatively low surface area-to-volume ratios to minimize the surface area by which they dissipate heat, allowing them to retain more heat.
 For animals living in warm climates, Allen's rule predicts the opposite: that they should have comparatively high ratios of surface area to volume.
 Because animals with low surface area-to-volume ratios would overheat quickly, animals in warm climates should, according to the rule, have high surface area-to-volume ratios to maximize the surface area through which they dissipate heat.

 Graphs of surface area, A against volume, V of the Platonic solids and a sphere, showing that rounder shapes with the same volume have a smaller surface area.